-November is National Diabetes Month.
+According to the American Diabetes Association, nearly 1.6 million Americans have type 1 diabetes, including about 187,000 children and adolescents.
 The ability to recognize the signs and symptoms of diabetes can help your child get diagnosed early, which in turn increases their chance of a better outcome through childhood and into adulthood.

 There are 2 different types of diabetes that children can be affected by:

-Previously called juvenile diabetes, this disease most commonly appears during childhood or adolescence and is a result of the pancreas is no longer able to produce insulin.
+Previously called juvenile diabetes, this disease most commonly appears during childhood or adolescence and happens as a result of the pancreas being unable to produce insulin.
 Without insulin, sugar cannot move from the blood into the cells, which can result in high blood sugar levels.

 Symptoms of type 1 diabetes in children typically develop rapidly over a few weeks and include:

 - Weight loss